ogobrecht/d3-force-apex-plugin/README.md

 ## Changelog

+This D3 force implementation uses [semantic versioning] (http://semver.org).
+You can find the current version by using the customize wizard or by calling a API method:

+    // initialize and run a graph
+    var example = net_gobrechts_d3_force().start();

+    // check version
+    example.version();

+Everything you can do with the customize wizard you can also do during the runtime with the JavaScript API.

+    example.width(800).height(600).linkDistance(50).labelsCircular(true).start();

+Please refer to the [[API Reference|API-Reference]] for more informations.

 ### 1.0.3 (2015-01-30)

+* Fixed Bug: APEX - AJAX refresh not working without setting items to submit in region source
+* Correct links from customize wizard to online API documentation
+* Activate also debug mode, when customize wizard is started
+* Some small cosmetic changes

+### 1.0.2 (2015-01-30)

-* Fixed: Configuration - Boolean values are not correct initialized
+* Fixed Bug: Configuration - Boolean values are not correct initialized
-* Fixed: APEX - Page items to submit not working on AJAX refresh
+* Fixed Bug: APEX - Page items to submit not working on AJAX refresh